 Even though this series has gotten a lot of criticism, you should give The Sword of Truth a chance and read at least the first book, Wizard’s First Rule.
-You will be introduced in a new fantasy world, which is engaging.
+You will be introduced in a new engagin fantasy world.
 The suggestion here is to start reading this series and decide if they are worth reading or not.

 The Sword of Truth saga is written by the American author Terry Goodkind.
 The Sword of Truth is by far his most notorious work, having sold more than 25 million copies worldwide.
 He has published other works, such as The Law of Nines, a thriller set in the real world or The Sky People, an alternate history novel which takes place on the planet Venus.

 Is The Sword of Truth related to the Holy Bible?